frontenddogma/web-development-glossary/manuscript/p.md

 Persona
 : A fictional character created to represent a user type that might use a site, brand, or product in a similar way.
 Marketers may use personas together with market segmentation, where the qualitative personas are constructed to be representative of specific segments.
 The term “persona” is used widely in online and technology applications as well as in advertising, where other terms such as “pen portraits” may also be used.
 Personas are useful in considering the goals, desires, and limitations of brand buyers and users in order to help to guide decisions about a product, service, or interaction space such as features, interactions, and visual design of a website.
 Personas may also be used as part of a user-centered design process for designing software.&nbsp;[†](#w-persona)

+Personal data
+: Any information relating to an identifiable person.
+The concept of personal data has become prevalent as information technology and the Internet have made it easier to collect personally identifiable information (PII) leading to a profitable market in collecting and reselling personal data.
+PII can also be exploited by criminals to stalk or steal the identity of a person, or to aid in the planning of criminal acts.
+As a response to these threats, many website privacy policies specifically address the gathering of personal data, and lawmakers such as the European Parliament have enacted a series of legislation such as the General Data Protection Regulation (GDPR) to limit the distribution and accessibility of personal data.&nbsp;[†](#w-pii)

 Personal Home Page
 : → PHP

+Personally identifiable information
+: → Personal data

 PhantomJS
 : A discontinued headless browser used for automating web page interaction.
 PhantomJS provides a JavaScript API enabling automated navigation, screenshots, user behavior, and assertions making it a common tool used to run browser-based unit tests in a headless system like a continuous integration environment.
 PhantomJS is based on WebKit.
 It was first released in 2011.&nbsp;[†](#w-phantomjs) ℹ︎&nbsp;[phantomjs.org](https://phantomjs.org/)